 Make sure to walk out to the Rockland Breakwater Lighthouse also visit the charming lighthouse at nearby Owl’s Head.
 There is also the opportunity to take a ferry to one of the nearby islands if this suits your fancy.

 Located about a ten-minute drive north of Rockland is the small town of Rockport.
-This town often gets overlooked, with visitors being more taken in by beautiful Camden or bustling Rockland, but Rockport has its own charm and it’s worth stopping in on your way up to Acadia.
+This town often gets overlooked, with visitors being more taken in by beautiful Camden or bustling Rockland, but Rockport has its own charm and it’s worth stopping in on your way up to the town of Bar Harbor.

 Outside of the town centre, you can find the fantastic Oakland Park Lanes, a classic candlepin bowling alley that’s the perfect place to spend a rainy day for young and old alike.